MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/respond-first-incident-analyze.md

 search.appverid:
   - MOE150
   - MET150
-ms.date: 08/08/2023
+ms.date: 08/18/2023
 ---

-# Analyzing your first incident in Microsoft 365 Defender
+# Analyze your first incident in Microsoft 365 Defender

 [!INCLUDE [Microsoft 365 Defender rebranding](../includes/microsoft-defender.md)]

 **Applies to:**
 - Microsoft 365 Defender

+Understanding the context that surrounds [incidents](incidents-overview.md) is essential in analyzing attacks.
+Combining your expertise and experience with Microsoft 365 Defender's features and capabilities ensure faster resolution of incidents and your organization’s safety from further attacks.

-Today’s threats on data security - [business email compromise (BEC)](https://www.microsoft.com/en-us/security/business/security-101/what-is-business-email-compromise-bec), malware like backdoors and [ransomware](/security/ransomware), organizational breaches, and [nation-state attacks](https://www.microsoft.com/en-us/security/business/security-insider/) – require quick, intelligent, and decisive action from incident responders.
+Today's threats on data security - [business email compromise (BEC)](https://www.microsoft.com/en-us/security/business/security-101/what-is-business-email-compromise-bec), malware like backdoors and [ransomware](/security/ransomware), organizational breaches, and [nation-state attacks](https://www.microsoft.com/en-us/security/business/security-insider/) – require quick, intelligent, and decisive action from incident responders.
 Tools like [Microsoft 365 Defender](microsoft-365-defender.md) allow response teams to detect, triage, and investigate incidents through its single-pane-of-glass experience and find the information needed to make these timely decisions.

-Understanding the context that surrounds incidents is essential in analyzing attacks.
-Often an incident is a chain of processes created, commands, and actions that might not have coincided.
-Combining your expertise and experience with Microsoft 365 Defender’s features and capabilities ensures faster resolution of incidents and your organization’s safety from further attacks.

 ## Investigation tasks